thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-06-10-singularity-net-partners-with-thoughtworks-arts.markdown

 A sample of [A Father's Lullaby can be viewed on Vimeo](https://vimeo.com/260516353), and you can learn more about Rashin and her residency project on [her resident page](https://thoughtworksarts.io/bio/rashin-fahandej/).

-Rashin will be in residence at ThoughtWorks Arts through September 27, 2019, and her project is slated to be shown at the Institute of Contemporary Arts in Boston, MA.
+Rashin will be in residence at Thoughtworks Arts through September 27, 2019, and her project is slated to be shown at the Institute of Contemporary Arts in Boston, MA.

-## ThoughtWorks Arts Launches New Website
+## Thoughtworks Arts Launches New Website
 {% include image file='thoughtworks-arts-screenshot.jpg'
-   alt='ThoughtWorks Arts screenshot'
+   alt='Thoughtworks Arts screenshot'
    link='https://thoughtworksarts.io'
 %}

 We've recently launched our much awaited [new website](https://thoughtworksarts.io/).
 We feel this revamping better presents our extended programming and is easier to navigate as projects evolve.
 Please take a look around, and feel free to let us know what you think.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents

 **Karen Palmer** was the keynote at [AT&TShape](https://shape.att.com/): Where AI Meets Next-Gen Immersive Storytelling.
 She was also [interviewed by PCMag](https://www.pcmag.com/news/369219/at-t-shape-where-ai-meets-next-gen-immersive-storytelling?fbclid=IwAR1E3o0dLSEf-tZqRuqw4I9PoJAwZijGOYYuqfcMKYurBMc10WPO9D623WI) where they chatted about VR filmmaking and AI-powered storytelling.
 The article also included a GitHub link to the EmoPy code developed during her residency